Growth Strategy, When to Step Up Capacity.

 The amount of capacity to add will be a function or your market and your growth strategy.
 As a hint, the overall throughput of a business is limited by a single resource.
 So, don’t think you have to double the capacity of every resource in order to double your total throughput.
 Identify the resource that is the constraint and follow the 5 focusing step of the Theory of Constraints to improve the system.
 This is by no means a hard science but it is a great place to start and a good general rule to follow.
 If you are not familiar with the Theory of Constraints we have some write ups available.

-5 thoughts on “Growth Strategy, When to Step Up Capacity.”
+5 responses to “Growth Strategy, When to Step Up Capacity.”

 Sometimes, wanting to hold on to the small business feel can cause trouble as well.
 Don’t get me wrong, that feeling is nice and you should absolutely enjoy it while it’s there but a time may come when you have to let that go.
 It happened recently for us and all of a sudden, there were all these policies and processes that weren’t necessary before, SAP Business One was introduced to do the accounting, and we had to move to a much bigger office.
 Some of us, myself included, felt a little bit apprehensive and everything suddenly seemed very serious.
 In other words, the cosy small business feel was gone and replaced with a larger business feel.
 But a water cooler and pool table appeared at roughly the same time, so it wasn’t all scary. 😛